alexmadeathing/dilate/README.md

 # WARNING
-This library is extremely work in progress - use only if you're willing to do a bit of leg work or help finish it.
+This library is work in progress.
+We currently support dilation and undilation of types u8, u16, u32, u64, usize.
+We do not yet fully support u128 (though partial support is in place).
+We do not yet support arithmetic on dilated integers.

 # dilate
 A compact, high performance integer dilation library for Rust.